Spoiler Alert. And Long Post Alert.

 [Speaking to Priss.]
 “You burned down the apartment.”

 “I did?” she said.
 “That’s funny.
 When are you going to grow up Ian?
 When are you going to stop blaming everything on me?

 “When you stop fucking up my life,” I said.
 But the words came out as a roar, angry–no, hysterical, impotent.
 The rage was building, a heat that was growing from my gut, rising up my throat like reflux.
 I couldn’t control it.
 Who was I kidding?
 I’d never been able to control it. – pg 231

 But it’s not until the climax, when he learns that Megan is missing and everyone thinks he took her, that…

 3. Ian finally chooses to change.

 Ian is hauled into the police station and questioned, but he doesn’t know anything.
 He does, however, think that he might be able convince a cop from his hometown, one he had a couple of run-ins with as a kid, to give him some leeway so that he can get Priss to tell them where Megan is.
-And his decision to ask for this copy and tell him everything indicates his choice to change, to keep his anger under control and not be selfish:
+And his decision to ask for this cop and to tell him everything indicates Ian’s choice to change, to keep his anger under control and to not be selfish: